Sheer Heart Attack: Background and recording

 After completing their second album, Queen embarked on their Queen II Tour as a support act for Mott the Hoople.
 After touring extensively throughout the UK, the two groups decided to tour together in the US, marking Queen's first tour in the country.
 The bands would remain on friendly terms for the rest of their career, with Ian Hunter performing "All the Young Dudes" at the Freddie Mercury Tribute Concert.
-Queen played their first US show on 4 April 1974 in Denver, Colorado, as a support, which Freddie Mercury reportedly disliked, saying: "Being support is one of the most traumatic experiences of my life".
+Queen played their first US show on 16 April 1974 in Denver, Colorado, as a support, which Freddie Mercury reportedly disliked, saying: "Being support is one of the most traumatic experiences of my life".
 At the climax of the tour in Boston, Brian May was discovered to have hepatitis, possibly from the use of a contaminated needle during vaccinations the group received before travelling to Australia.
 The remainder of the tour was subsequently cancelled and Queen flew back home, where May was hospitalised.

 In June, the band gathered together at Trident Studios to start rehearsing material for the album.
-Koh Hasebe interviewed Mercury, Taylor, and Deacon when they were rehearsing on 13 June.
+Koh Hasebe interviewed Mercury, Roger Taylor and John Deacon when they were rehearsing on 13 June.
 At the beginning of July, May joined them for rehearsals.
 The band were just preparing to record, and on 7 July, they trekked three and a half hours to get to the Rockfield Studios in Wales, where they would record ten backing tracks, finishing on 28 July.
 At the start of August, work shifted to Wessex Sound Studios.
 Work there would not last long, however, as May, who was starting to feel uneasy, went to a specialist clinic on 2 August.
 He collapsed at the clinic, as a result of a duodenal ulcer, and would be operated on the following day, but discharged from the hospital soon after so he could recover at home.
-While the band were overdubbing at Wessex, May booked studio time at AIR Studios, where he recorded "Dear Friends", and "She Makes Me".
+While the band were overdubbing at Wessex, May booked studio time at AIR Studios, where he recorded "Dear Friends" and "She Makes Me".
 In the meantime, Taylor and Deacon made an appearance at an EMI/Radio Luxembourg motor rally at Brands Hatch on 11 August.
 By late August, May was working with the band again, and the rest of the band would add their parts to the songs he had recorded.
 There was still one song that needed to be recorded as the band worked into September, and that was "Now I'm Here".
 They recorded the backing track for this one at Wessex, and saved the rest to be completed during the mixing sessions.